cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 This repository documents my complete investigation of the Boss of the SOC (BOTS) v1 Ransomware scenario.
 Rather than presenting only the challenge answers, I document my investigative methodology, the SPL queries I used, my reasoning at each step, and the evidence that led to each conclusion.

 #### Understand the Incident
-On August 24th, an employer of Wayne Enterprise, Bob Smith, report that his workstation had been compromised.
+On August 24th, an employee of Wayne Enterprise, Bob Smith, report that his workstation had been compromised.
 His speakers were playing a ransomware message stating that his documents, photos, databases, and other important files had been encrypted.
 His desktop background had also been changed, and he was unable to access his files.

 According to Bob, the incident began after he found a USB drive in the parking lot.
 He connected the USB device to his workstation and opened a Microsoft Word document named Miranda_Tate_unveiled.dotm.